libprima/prima/README.md

 ### What

 PRIMA is a package for **solving general nonlinear optimization problems without using derivatives**.
-It provides the reference implementation of Powell's renowned derivative-free optimization methods, i.e., COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
+It provides the reference implementation for Powell's renowned derivative-free optimization methods, i.e., COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
 The "P" in the name stands for [**P**owell](https://www.zhangzk.net/powell.html), and "RIMA" is an acronym for "**R**eference **I**mplementation with **M**odernization and **A**melioration".